Project Tracker Template: Free, Simple, & Customizable

 teamwork logo.

-Teamwork’s Kanban-style project tracker template works well for marketing or client-facing teams thriving on visual workflows.
-The To Do–Doing–Done format keeps collaboration simple, while thumbnails and tags (like freelancer or needs approval) ensure accountability.
-Overall, it’s best for fast-moving, approval-heavy projects.
+Teamwork’s Kanban-style project tracker template works well for marketing or client-facing teams with visual workflows.
+The To Do, Doing, and Done format keeps collaboration straightforward, and tags like “freelancer” or “needs approval” make accountability easy to maintain.
+It’s a strong fit for fast-moving projects that goes through multiple approvals.

 Teamwork board with To Do, Doing, and Done columns showing assigned tasks with profile photos and status tags.